runvnc/dadsresume/README.md

 # dadsresume

 My dad is 92 and we just put him in a home.
-I have been clearing out the house and found my dad's resume and skills (application letter) from 1980.
+I have been clearing out the house and found his resume and skills (application letter) from 1980.
 In case anyone is interested in what one particular old timer programmer did.